I’ve been looking at a lot of business broker websites recently. One really stood out.

 “What should I have done differently?”

 “Why won’t the broker try to sell it for me?”

 If you’re a business owner and you wonder what it takes to make your business sell-able, it might be worth running your results and expectations against the criteria listed by the brokerage with the “incredible” success rate.

 - Do you show a consistent profit?

 - How are you setting your purchase price expectations?

-Could it be that your success in selling your business might have less to do with your broker and more to do with your business?
+Could success in selling a business have less to do with the broker and more to do with the business?